 The content of this course is based on the specific teaching/learning objectives derived from the Arizona K-12 English Language Proficiency Standards for Speaking & Listening, Vocabulary, and Grammar.
+This course if for students whose native language is other than English.
+All proficiency levels qualify for these classes.
 This course is intended to accelerate English language acquisition and prepare students for mainstream classrooms.